 The SIS mission of public service, environmental stewardship, human rights, and social justice align naturally with the Peace Corps ideals of promoting world peace and friendship.
 SIS Returned Peace Corps Volunteers (RPCVs) partner with local Washington D.C. community partners and schools to apply the experience and skills they gained in the Peace Corps to serve the local D.C. community.
 The Fellows’ substantive international service experience enhance students’ international exposure and enrich classroom discussions through service learning projects, peace education, film, tutoring, and global and international studies curriculum development.

 SIS Fellows bring their service home, thereby fulfilling the third goal of Peace Corps by serving the local community or population.
-Volunteers are matched to partner service sites each semester in a competitive application process which takes into account their strengths, experience, and the needs of the organizations.
+Volunteers choose and partner with non-profit service sites of their choice.
 Service partners match closely with the goals and values of both SIS and the Peace Corps, and they all focus on serving the local population.
 Sites may include local schools, non-profits, local government agencies, and other NGOs.

 The financial benefit (scholarship) to Peace Corps Fellows starts at 8 credits (spread over two years) towards their degree.
 Fellows may be eligible for additional merit awards based on the faculty review of their application.
 There is no separate application process to apply to the Fellows program.
 Applicants must apply by the deadline of the term for which they are seeking admission to be eligible for merit award consideration.